j-zimmermann/ImpedanceFitter/doc/index.rst

 ========

-Impedance spectroscopy (IS) is a great tool to analyse the behaviour of an electrical circuit, characterise the response of a sample (e.g. biological tissue) or determine the dielectric properties of a sample [Barsoukov2018]_.
+Impedance spectroscopy (IS) is a great tool to analyse the behaviour of an electrical circuit, to characterise the response of a sample (e.g. biological tissue), to determine the dielectric properties of a sample, and much more [Barsoukov2018]_.

 Data analysis in IS relies often on non-linear least squares for parameter estimation of equivalent circuit models.
-ImpedanceFitter is a software that facilitates parameter estimation for various mechanistic models.
+ImpedanceFitter is a software that facilitates parameter estimation for arbitrary equivalent circuit models.
-The mechanistic model is based on an equivalent circuit that may comprise different standard elements or other models that have been formulated in the context of impedance spectroscopy.
+The equivalent circuit may comprise different standard elements or other models that have been formulated in the context of impedance spectroscopy.
-The unknown parameters are found by fitting to experimental impedance data.
+The unknown parameters are found by fitting the model to experimental impedance data.
-The underlying fitting software is LMFIT [Newville2019]_, which offers an interface to different optimization and curve-fitting methods.
+The underlying fitting software is LMFIT [Newville2019]_, which offers an interface to different optimization and curve-fitting methods going beyond standard least-squares.
 ImpedanceFitter allows one to build a custom equivalent circuit, fit an arbitrary amount of data sets and perform statistical analysis of the results.